-The Department of Sociology has active affiliations with the Boy Scouts, Catholic Service League, City Hospital, United War Chest, Department of Public Charities, Family Service Society, Girl Scouts, Jewish Center, Jewish Social Service Federation, Juvenile Court, Metropolitan Housing Authority, Summit County Children's Home, Y. M. C. A., Y. W. C. A., Detention Home and Day Nurseries.
-These institutions and agencies provide the supervised training for the students who are actively interested in entering the profession of social welfare work or in character building and United War Chest agencies.
+The Department of Sociology has active affiliations with the Boy Scouts, Catholic Service League, City Hospital, United War Chest, Department of Public Charities, Family Service Society, Girl Scouts, Jewish Center, Jewish Social Service Federation, Juvenile Court, Metropolitan Housing Authority, Summit County Children's Home, Y.M.C.A., Y.W.C.A., Detention Home and Council of Social Agencies.
+These institutions and agencies provide the supervised training for the students who are actively interested in entering the profession of social welfare work or in character building and United War Chest Agencies.